 Other missionary-oriented movements added fuel to the fire of overseas evangelism.
 The Student Volunteer Movement, which was launched at Mount Hermon, Massachusetts, in 1886, was responsible for influencing some 20,000 students to go to the mission field before it began to wane after World War I. Still another force was the establishment across the United States of many training centers for future missionaries.
 One of the first of these was the Union Missionary Training Institute of Brooklyn, N.Y., founded by William B. Osborn in 1882.
 "A score of self-supporting missionary training schools [were] founded during the next 30 years."6

 It was amid this mission-charged milieu that the Church of the Nazarene came into being.
-Several of those who became members of the new denomination were among the estimated 17,000 serving on mission fields.
-Some were under the auspices of independent societies, while others were being supported by various holiness associations that united to form the Church of the Nazarene in 1908.
+Several of those who became members of the new denomination were among the estimated 17,000 American missionaries serving on mission fields in the period of time.
+Some of those who became Nazarenes had been under the auspices of independent societies, while others were being supported by various holiness associations that united to form the Church of the Nazarene in 1908.
 Among them were the Schmelzenbachs in Africa, the Kiehns in China, the Tracys in India, and John Diaz in the Cape Verde Islands.
 The uniting of the Pentecostal Mission in 1915 brought in others in both Latin America and India, notably the R. S. Andersons of Guatemala.

 A strong, pervasive interest in missions, particularly in the East, characterized the Church of the Nazarene from its inception.
 Nor did that interest ever wane.
 The key leader who set this course for more than two decades was Dr. H. F. Reynolds.
 In 1932, in an address before the General Assembly in Wichita, Kansas, General Superintendent J. B. Chapman said of him: "We as a church and people owe more to the early vision, enthusiasm, and zeal of H. F. Reynolds for the success of our missionary enterprise than to any other man."